Seattle History: It Began as New York Alki

 Few people know that Seattle’s first name was New York Alki ("alki" being a Chinook jargon word for "by and by").
-It speaks volumes today.
+Seattle history speaks volumes today.

 Is Urban Growth Right for Seattle and Its Residents?